AtaTrkgl/mandelbrot-explorer/README.md

 - *Scrollwheel:* Zoom in/out.
 - *Left-click:* Center the mouse position.
 - *Slider:* Changes the maximum allowed iterations.
 (Effects performance heavily.)
-- *Resolution  Buttons:* Allows you to toggle between pixelated and detailed versions.

-> Note that it is recommended to use the low-res mode while moving so the site can refresh more frequently, then you can activate the high-res mode to generate the detailed version.

 ## Some Screenshots